Martin County, Texas Demographics 2026

 How many cities are in Martin County, Texas?

-Martin County contains 0 Census-designated places.
+Martin County contains 1 Census-designated place.